 I masked the outer shell where the heat of the jet engine changed the color for airbrush painting.
 I would like to complete it soon because I have a trip to the hot spring next week.

 I blew blue, orange, and burnt iron in a belt.
 It’s a change of color due to the high heat of the outer shell of the engine nozzle.
 It’s the first try, so a little modest.

 There are large decals in this kit.
 Almost the large patterns are for the Thunderbirds.
 Because I have Thunderbirds of F-100D at hand, I pass it this time.
 I’m thinking I attach a band of Sidewinder using F-15 and Dragon AFV model decals that I made them before.

 I am putting decals on the body.
 These flaps were made in the downed state, so the decals in the edge of the main wing were stuck on by trial and error to fit a good condition.
 It was unexpectedly hard work.
-I intended to make it by painting, but the decals patched carefully is high in the success rate.
-I had put the logo on U.S. Air Force larger one, is there slightly presence?
+I intended to make it by painting, but the decals patched carefully are high in the success rate.
+I had put the logo on U.S. Air Force larger one, is there a slight presence?